bodleian/dmt-metadata-transformation/IN2IIIF/README.md

 ##### Canvas

 ###### id
-canvas id
+Canvas id

 ###### label_prefix
-canvas label
+Canvas label

 ###### label_regex
-regular expression to extract label from file name
+Regular expression to extract canvas label from the image file name(s).

+The following regular expression will create a label from the image file name, it will only extract the leading characters that include alphabetical characters (case-insensitive) and a hyphen.

+[a-zA-Z0-9\-]*

+As a consequence the file suffix will not be included in the matched string, as the regular expression does not include a period.

+To learn more about regular expressions, go to http://regexone.com/ .

 ##### Annotation